-SEL approach es will be embedde d into routine educatio nal practices and supporte d by professio nal develop ment and training for staff.
-To purchase and provide CPD for Jigsaw Improve the quality of social and emo- tional (SEL) learning.
-There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning.pdf(educationendowm entfoundation.org.uk) 1, 5 scheme approach es will be embedde d into routine educatio nal practices and supporte d by professio nal develop ment and training for staff.
-To purchase and provide CPD for Jigsaw
+Improve the quality of social and emo- tional (SEL) learning.
+There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning.pdf(educationendowm entfoundation.org.uk) 1, 5 SEL approach es will be embedde d into routine educatio nal practices and supporte d by professio nal develop ment and training for staff.
+To purchase and provide CPD for Jigsaw scheme